dfsp-spirit/presentation_slides_git_for_scientists/README.md

 The slide template is [Technology Pixels](https://www.slidescarnival.com/mowbray-free-presentation-template/1932) by [Slides Carnival](http://www.slidescarnival.com/), published under the CC BY 4.0 license.

-Many thanks to the authors for making these great resources available under an Open License!
+Many thanks to the authors for making these great resources available under open licenses.

 ## Slides